 The article must be original, unpublished, and not under consideration for publication elsewhere.

-When plagiarism is identified by the software of Sriwjaya Medical Journal, the Editorial Board responsible for the review of this paper and will agree on measures according to the extent of plagiarism detected in the article in agreement with the following guidelines:
+When plagiarism is identified by the software of Sriwijaya Journal of Medicine, the Editorial Board responsible for the review of this paper and will agree on measures according to the extent of plagiarism detected in the article in agreement with the following guidelines:

 A small sentence or short paragraph of another manuscript is plagiarised without any significant data or idea taken from the other papers or publications.